Benue River: Geography

-It rises in the Adamawa Plateau of northern Cameroon, from where it flows west, and through the town of Garoua and Lagdo Reservoir, into Nigeria south of the Mandara mountains, and through Jimeta, Ibi and Makurdi before meeting the Niger River at Lokoja.
+The Benue rises in the Adamawa Plateau of northern Cameroon, from where it flows west, and through the town of Garoua and Lagdo Reservoir, into Nigeria south of the Mandara mountains, and through Jimeta, Ibi and Makurdi before meeting the Niger River at Lokoja.

 Large tributaries are the Faro River, the Gongola River and the Mayo Kébbi, which connects it with the Logone River (part of the Lake Chad system) during floods.
-Other tributaries are Taraba River and River Katsina Ala.
+Other tributaries include Taraba River and River Katsina Ala.

 At the point of confluence, the Benue exceeds the Niger by volume.
 The mean discharge before 1960 was 3,477 m3/s for the Benue and 2,863 m3/s for the Niger.
 During the following decades, the runoff of both rivers decreased markedly due to irrigation.